 Keep the bird bath topped up

-Keeping the bird bath topped up means that birds can drink and bathe in dry weather.
+Keeping the bird bath topped up means birds can drink and bathe in dry weather.
 With clean feathers, birds are better able to regulate their body temperatures and fly from predators.
 Keep above ground if cats are around.

 Create a cool, damp spot for amphibians